ZCollier-dev/zachary-collier-qap3-fall24/README.md

 ## Fall 2024 QAP 3

 This repository contains data for Keyin College Fall 2024 Software Development Semester 2.
+REMINDER: Run 'npm install' in the 'qap3' folder.
 Below are some answers to questions noted on the provided document.

 1. 20-30 hours total.
 Most of it was figuring out React, since it is very different to normal JavaScript in how it operates.